Available 24/7 via chat

 The technique of delaying the release of the hands to generate swing power has been well documented and written about for years.
 What is not well understood by many golfers, is the extent this technique has on their "swing speed" performance.

 In this article I am going to explain the "mechanics" and "physics" behind this technique to demonstrate just how effective it is at generating tremendous swing speed.
+If you're shopping for your first junior golf set, feel free to checkout all of our junior golf sets, we have the largest selection of kids golf clubs in the U.S!

 Many of the smaller golfers on tour use this technique very effectively for generating high swing speed.
 One player in particular who stands out is Sergio Garcia.